You are in good hands - visit or contact us at the Melbourne Sexual Health Centre

 You don’t need an appointment, as we are a walk in service, however some appointments can be made on Thursday evenings.

-You can speak confidentially to our triage nurse or to our male or female Aboriginal worker who will guide you through your visit (you do not have to use the Aboriginal support workers if you would prefer not to).
+You can speak confidentially to our triage nurse who will guide you through your visit.

 Young people and adults are welcome at our service and we support all clients who are gay, straight, bisexual, transgender etc.